EnigmaDragons/ProjectNeon/design/Cards/Pyromancer_Cards.md

 - Osmose - 0 Flames - Self - Gain 7 Flames at the end of turn if you have none

 Uncommon:
- - Gas On The Fire - 2 Flames - All Enemies - Apply another copy of each DoT
+ - Gas On The Fire - 2 Flames - All Enemies - Apply an extra fresh copy of every Damage Over Time effect to all enemies
  - Fire Stream - X Flames - 1 Enemy - Deal 0.7x MAG damage
  - Sear - 3 Flames - 1 Enemy - Deal 1x MAG damage.
 If enemy is taking ongoing damage, Stun 1
  - Fire Blast - 1 Flames - 1 Enemy - Instant: Deal 0.5x MAG damage